ScaleSafe/scalesafe/README.md

 ## How this works?
 You can assess the safety and compliance obligations and limitations of AI system use according to your model, its properties, and where it's being used.
-Go to [assess.scalesafe.ai](assess.scalesafe.ai) to see the requirements.
+Go to [scalesafe.ai/assess](https://scalesafe.ai/assess) to see the requirements.
 This will create an account and allow you to begin monitoring.
 You can find your [API key](app.scalesafe.ai/keys) in the app.

 To integrate with your app, choose the appropriate monitoring class and include it with your AI system / model usage.